gtv140/verbose/README.md

 <!-- ABOUT VERBOSE -->
 <div id="about" class="page hidden">
 <h2>About VERBOSE</h2>
 <p>VERBOSE is a trusted and professional investment platform, giving high-quality returns to its users.
 Millions of users and members work with our company.
 We ensure reliable profits with a transparent system.
-Our team provides 24/7 customer support for deposits, withdrawals, and all other inquiries.
-Join VERBOSE today and experience professional investment opportunities with verified plans and daily profit.</p>
+We provide automatic daily profit updates and real-time balance tracking.
+Our team is always available for deposits, withdrawals, or any inquiries.
+Contact us via WhatsApp 03705519562 or Email rock.earn92@gmail.com.
+Join VERBOSE today for safe and profitable investment opportunities.</p>
 </div>

 <!-- NAVIGATION -->